Samples of Project & Tender Information

 Main Architect-2 Godwin Austen Johnson Architects (GAJ) - UK Design Consultant Omrania & Associates Architecture & Engg.
-Consultants (Saudi Arabia) Specialist Consultant Hyder Consulting Ltd. (UK) Project Manager Bechtel (Saudi Arabia) Financial Consultant BNP Paribas (France) Specialist Consultant-2 Arup (UK) Specialist Consultant-3 Booz Allen & Hamilton (USA) Design Consultant-2 Pickard Chilton Architects (USA) Master Plan Consultant Calthorpe Associates (USA) Main Architect Adrian Smith & Gordon Gill Architecture LLP (USA) MEP Consultant Environmental Systems Design Inc. (USA) Project Manager-3 EC Harris (Saudi Arabia) Project Manager-2 Mace Group (Saudi Arabia) Design Consultant-3 Langan International (USA) Wind Surveyor RWDI Middle East (Abu Dhabi) Landscaping Consultant Landtech Design (USA) Specialist Consultant-4 Advanced Construction Technology Services (ACTS) - Saudi Arabia Main Contractor Saudi Binladin Group (Saudi Arabia) Foundations, Enabling & Piling Contractor Saudi Bauer Foundation Contractors Ltd. (Saudi Arabia) Tender Categories Leisure & Entertainment
+Consultants (Saudi Arabia) Specialist Consultant Hyder Consulting Ltd. (UK) Project Manager Bechtel (Saudi Arabia) Financial Consultant BNP Paribas (France) Specialist Consultant-2 Arup (UK) Specialist Consultant-3 Booz Allen & Hamilton (USA) Design Consultant-2 Pickard Chilton Architects (USA) Master Plan Consultant Calthorpe Associates (USA) Main Architect Adrian Smith & Gordon Gill Architecture LLP (USA) MEP Consultant Environmental Systems Design Inc. (USA) Project Manager-3 EC Harris (Saudi Arabia) Project Manager-2 Mace Group (Saudi Arabia) Design Consultant-3 Langan International (USA) Wind Surveyor RWDI Middle East (Abu Dhabi) Landscaping Consultant Landtech Design (USA) Specialist Consultant-4 Advanced Construction Technology Services (ACTS) - Saudi Arabia Main Contractor Saudi Binladin Group (Saudi Arabia) Foundations, Enabling & Piling Contractor Saudi Bauer Foundation Contractors Ltd. (Saudi Arabia) Electromechanical Contractor Arabian Bemco Contracting Company Ltd. (Saudi Arabia) Tender Categories Prestige Buildings

 Sample #3 - Current Project